Points2NeRF: Generating Neural Radiance Fields from 3D point cloud

 A vanilla NeRF uses a set of images for training.
 In such a scenario, we produce many rays passing through the image and a 3D object represented by a neural network.
 NeRF approximates this 3D object with MLP network:

 and optimizes its weights $\Theta$ to map each input 5D coordinate to its corresponding volume density and directional emitted color.

-The cost function of NeRF is inspired by classical volume rendering \cite{kajiya1984ray}.
-We render the color of any ray passing through the scene.
-The volume density $\sigma( {\bf x} )$ can be interpreted as the differential probability of a ray terminating at an infinitesimal particle at location ${\bf x}$.
+The loss of NeRF is inspired by classical volume rendering \cite{kajiya1984ray}.
+We render the color of all rays passing through the scene.
+The volume density $\sigma( {\bf x} )$ can be interpreted as the differential probability of a ray.
 The expected color $C({\bf r})$ of camera ray ${\bf r}(t) = {\bf o} + t {\bf d} $ (where ${\bf o}$ is ray origin and ${\bf d}$ is direction) can be computed with an integral.

-The function $T(t)$ denotes the accumulated transmittance along the ray from $t_n$ to $t$, i.e., the probability that the ray travels from $t_n$ to $t$ without hitting any other particle.
-In practice, this continuous integral is numerically estimated using quadrature.
-We use a stratified sampling approach where we partition $[t_n, t_f ]$ into $N$ evenly-spaced bins and then draw one sample uniformly at random from within each bin:
+In practice, this continuous integral is numerically estimated using a quadrature.
+We use a stratified sampling approach where we partition our ray $[t_n, t_f ]$ into $N$ evenly-spaced bins and then draw one sample uniformly at random from within each bin:

 We use these samples to estimate $C({\bf r})$ with the quadrature rule discussed in the volume rendering review by Max~\cite{max1995optical}:

 where $\delta_i = t_{i+1} - t_i$ is the distance between adjacent samples.
 This function for calculating $\hat C({\bf r})$ from the set of $(c_i , \sigma_i)$ values trivially differentiable.